apache/sling-site/src/main/jbake/content/documentation/bundles/apache-sling-eventing-and-job-handling.md

 If a user action results in the creation of a job, the thread processing the user action can directly create the job.
 This ensures that even in a clustered scenario the job is created only once.

-#### Jobs based on observation / events
+#### Jobs in a clustered environment

-If an observation event or any other OSGi event results in the creation of a job, special care needs to be taken in a clustered installation to avoid the job is created on all cluster instances.
-The easiest way to avoid this, is to use the topology api and make sure the job is only created on the leader instance.
+Jobs are shared within all cluster members; if an observation event or any other OSGi event results in the creation of a job, special care needs to be taken to avoid that the job is created on all cluster instances.
+The easiest way to avoid this, is to use the topology API and make sure the job is only created on the leader instance.

+Also attention should be spent when registering scheduled jobs; the API does not prevent you to register multiple instances of the same job for the same time.
+But typically this is not desired, but instead that event should be executed only once in the cluster at the specified time.
+To achieve this behavior always check if a job for the desired topic is already registered; and only in case it is not schedule that job.
+See the example at [Scheduled Jobs](#scheduled-jobs-1).

+You should not unschedule such a job in `@Deactivate` method of an OSGI Component.
+In a clustered environment with nodes starting and stopping in an often unexpected order and time this could lead to situations where the job is not scheduled and therefor not executed.

 ## Distributed Events